 In a recent survey it was found that awareness of the European Health Insurance Card is very high and many travellers find it to be an essential part of travelling.
 There were however a few misconceptions about the EHIC scheme and its benefits, along with certain exclusions.
 The EHIC is insurance cover that allows European citizens access to public healthcare whilst on holiday.
 The card will ensure the holder will be treated on the same basis as a resident from the country they are visiting.
 EHIC is very easy to apply for you can either go direct to the NHS website or fill in the form provided on our main page.
-They really are beneficial to travellers who are staying within Europe.
-Any medical treatment required in the event of an accident or illness would either be free of charge or at a greatly reduced cost.
 However, it is important to be aware of exactly which countries are covered by the EHIC and any other exclusions.

 EU Versus EEA